Search

 9. Are you losing interest in hobbies and activities you once enjoyed?

-10. Is your alcohol intake impacting your mood and sleep?
+10. Is your alcohol intake impacting your mood and causing trouble sleeping?

 11. Do you get withdrawal symptoms as the effects of alcohol wear off?